msyang7/datastory/README.md

 “Engineering culture is about making the product.”1

 Is engineering culture “about making the product” as Fred Turner asserts?
 Is it about more, or less, or something altogether different?
-These are the questions that motivated me to collect [a .csv sheet filled with tweets that included “#engineering] (https://github.com/msyang7/datastory/blob/master/data/engtweets.csv).”
+These are the questions that motivated me to collect [engtweets.csv](https://github.com/msyang7/datastory/blob/master/data/engtweets.csv), a sheet filled with tweets that included “#engineering.”
 I am interested in how society constructs the image of engineering and how this image might influence students’ relationships to engineering, including decisions to pursue engineering as a major and interactions with the curriculum once they begin engineering coursework.
 My working assumption is that we each have an image of “the engineer,” an image that functions much like Alasdair MacIntyre’s “character.”
 MacIntyre defines character as “a very special type of social role which places a certain kind of moral constraint on the personality of those who inhabit them in a way in which many other social roles do not.”2 If #engineering is what an engineer does, then my concern is how the image of that doing constrains.

 ## How